Code

 * -----------------

-* darwin Three-step probe (no single command works post-Sequoia):
+* darwin Probe sequence (no single CLI works post-Sequoia):

 * 1. `networksetup -listallhardwareports` — discover the Wi-Fi